Skip to primary navigation Skip to content Skip to footer

 After recovering from the iodine overflow, go back to the path and enjoy the stroll across the woods, which may be interrupted by some wildlife appearances.

-After a wee while, the white buildings of Lagavulin Distillery will gently impose themselves on the path, with three metal still-like decorations signalling that this is the right place where to stop.
-Lagavulin sits on a small bay, an elegant building from which boat tours are also available, and sometimes you can spot seals sunbathing just in front of the lovely pier, which provides a really good view of the distillery from the outside.
+After a wee while, the white buildings of Lagavulin Distillery will gently impose themselves on the path, with three metal still-like decorations signalling that this is the right place to stop.
+Lagavulin sits on a small bay, an elegant building from which boat tours are also available, and sometimes you can spot seals sunbathing just in front of the lovely pier, which provides a splendid view of the distillery from the outside.
 It is another place of pilgrimage for those seeking a powerful yet elegant smoky dram (fans of the sitcom Parks and Recreation will surely remember Ron Swanson’s heartfelt visit to the distillery).
-Their warehouse tasting is an experience praised by many, and maybe you will be able to meet the legend Iain ‘Pinkie’ MacArthur, the warehouse manager.
+Their warehouse tasting is an experience highly praised by many, and you may have the opportunity to meet the legend, Iain McArthur, the warehouse manager.

 The visitor centre has an antique feeling to it – although it was built only in 1998, it has the allure of a cosy cottage living room mixed with an old-style office atmosphere.
-Sinking in the cosy armchairs while enjoying a dram, is a great way to spend a cold afternoon.
+Sinking into the comfy armchairs while enjoying a dram is a great way to spend a cold afternoon.

 When you are ready, make way for the last stretch of our journey, finally reaching Ardbeg Distillery.
-A copper still will welcome you as you enter its grounds, where every building and even the floor is marked by the Celtic-inspired logo.
-On your left, the Old Kiln Cafe offers tasty dishes and a wide option of tastings from the distillery is on the menu.
+A copper still will welcome you as you enter its grounds, where the Celtic-inspired logo marks every building and even the floor.
+On your left, the Old Kiln Cafe offers tasty dishes, and a wide range of tastings from the distillery are on the menu.
 A small room holds pieces of the collection from the past years, and the vivid green of the bottles illuminated by the background light is quite impressive, as the stories behind some of their bottlings and experiments (They have even sent whisky into space!).

-After having had a few tasters – and maybe giving your judgement on the battle for the peatiest whisky, which seas a head-to-head with Bruichladdich-made Octomore, take your dram and go by the seafront.
+After having had a few tasters – and maybe giving your judgement on the battle for the peatiest whisky, which sees a head-to-head with Bruichladdich-made Octomore, take your dram and go to the seafront.
 Breath in the breeze of the Atlantic, feel the sound of the waves crashing around you, lose your gaze on the horizon, and raise a toast to the journey behind you.

 Thank you for coming with us, and Slàinte mhath!